JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ![Add position: choose token pairs and fee tier](./demo/add_1.jpg)

 This page looks complicated.
 No worries.
-This page is to let you choose the lower&upper range of your position you will create.
+This page is to let you choose the lower&upper boundary of the range for the position you will create.
 You could use two vertical lines to move left/right to adjust lower&upper boundary.
 Then click **Add position**

 ![Add position: deposit](./demo/add_2.jpg)